0nespo/0nespo/README.md

-- 👋 Hi, I’m @0nespo
+- 👋 Hi, I’m @OnesSanjerico
-- 👀 I’m interested in AI
+- 👀 I’m interested in AI, IoT and Blockchain

 <!---